PrimeTimeTran/rn-GoogleNews/README.md

 ---
 > Key Points 🔑📝

-- [React Native Elements](https://react-native-training.github.io/react-native-elements/docs/getting_started.html) is a library that providez beautifully styled components.
+- [React Native Elements](https://react-native-training.github.io/react-native-elements/docs/getting_started.html) is a library that provides beautifully styled components.
 We've used `Card`, `Icon`, & `Button`.
 - [Moment](https://momentjs.com/docs/) is a library which helps us to parse dates to **human readable** formats.
 It works for other locales [as well](https://momentjs.com/docs/)!
 - The `data` prop of `FlatList` is the list of items we want rendered.
-- The `keyExtractor` prop of `FlatList` is a function which returns a unique key for each item for performance reasons.
+- The `keyExtractor` prop of `FlatList` requires a function which returns a unique key for each item for performance reasons.
-- The `renderItem` prop of `FlatList` is a function which returns jsx for an individual list item.
+- The `renderItem` prop of `FlatList` requires a function which returns jsx for an individual list item.
 This function will take an `item` prop which is an individual `article`.

 ---